ucan-wg/delegation/README.md

 ### 4.4.2 Serialization

-Caveats have two isomorphic serilaizations: [compact form] and [normal form].
+Caveats have two isomorphic serializations: [compact form] and [normal form].
 It is often easiest for validators to expand to normal form prior to checking.
 Compact form is more easily legible and requires fewer bytes.

 ### 4.4.2.1 Normal Form

-Caveats MAY be expressed in a compact form, but any caveat MUST be expressable in disjunctive normal form ([DNF]).
+Caveats MAY be expressed in a compact form, but any caveat MUST be expressible in disjunctive normal form ([DNF]).
 Expanding to normal form during validation is RECOMMENDED to ease checking.

 Normal form MUST take the following shape: `[[{}]]`.
 The outer array represents a logical `any` (chained `OR`s), and the inner arrays represent logical `all` (chained `AND`s).